-- Create a Falco Rules File Configured To Scan the Container
+- Create a Falco Rules File Configured to Scan the Container

 The container in question is running inside a Pod called

-webnamespace.
+defaultnamespace.
 The container is also called

 nginx.
 For this exercise, you can assume that the container name is unique in the cluster.

-Create a falco rules file at
+Create a Falco rules file at

-/home/cloud-user/nginx-rules.ymlwith a rule to report any newly-spawned processes in this container.
+/home/cloud_user/nginx-rules.ymlwith a rule to report any newly-spawned processes in this container.